 Me interviewing other writers

-Rena is using Twitter in an attempt to build a line-a-day relationship with the Great American Novel: Herman Melville's Moby-Dick.
-This project is estimated to take somewhere between twenty and thirty years, most likely outlasting the popularity of Twitter itself.
+Rena was using Twitter in an attempt to build a line-a-day relationship with the Great American Novel: Herman Melville's Moby-Dick.
+This project was estimated to take somewhere between twenty and thirty years.

 Rena J. Mosteirin is a graduate of Dartmouth College (AB) and the Writing Seminars at Bennington College (MFA).
 Mosteirin's father is from Cuba and her mother's family is from Gottschee, a region of Slovenia.
 She is married to James E. Dobson.